arkay991/Demo-CloudSurvey/Demo.md

 <a id="goals" />
 ### Goals ###
-In this tutorial you will see how to:
+In this demo, you will see how to:

 1. Create a Web Site with GIT deploy enabled using the Azure command-line tool.
 1. Configure a GIT repository to associated to an Azure Web Site.